polettix/Template-Perlish/README.md

     constructor, does exactly what you think.
 You can provide any parameter, but only the following will make sense:

+    - _binmode_

+        string to set `binmode` on the output filehandle.
+A defined value disables the default to `utf8`.

     - _method\_over\_keys_